skienzmatishun/rippreport/content/privacy.md

 - **SoundCloud**: Embedded content from SoundCloud may collect usage data as governed by their Privacy Policy.
 - **Rumble**: Embedded content from Rumble may collect usage data as governed by their Privacy Policy.
-- **YouTube**: Embedded content from YouTube operates under Google’s Privacy Policy.
+- **YouTube**: Embedded content from YouTube operates under Google's Privacy Policy.

 ## 2. How We Use Your Information